glenx-net/ServiceNow-HPE-Integration/README.md

 # ServiceNow-HPE-Integration
-Using C# to deveopan agent that runs on the MID server to allow integration with HPRM  (HPE Content Manager)
+Using C# to develop an agent that runs on the MID server to allow integration with HPRM  (HPE Content Manager)

+Based on ideas from WebService C# .NET end to end tutorial.

+You must enable web Service in ServceNow.